 - A return airport metro ticket, which costs 16 euro and is valid for 30 days

 - The so-called tourist ticket, which costs 20 euro and is valid for 3×24 hours.

 The tourist ticket includes a return trip to the airport plus unlimited transportation by metro, bus, trolley, tram and suburban railway in Athens.
-If you are in Athens for three days, it’s definitely worth it, unless you are planning to just walk everywhere.
+If you are in Athens for three days, it’s a good option, unless you are planning to just walk everywhere.

 Types of tickets for the Athens metro – Athens metro ticket price

 The metro is a super convenient way to get around central Athens.
 Though many of the sights are walking distance from each other, using the metro will definitely save you time.

 There are two types of tickets for the Athens metro: single tickets, and passes.